 Geographic Range: It lived through the south-eastern parts of the United States, from Texas to Florida.
 A population has been reintroduced to an island off the coast of North Carolina.

-Status: Still protected under the Endangered Species Act-current population of ~120.
+Status: Still protected under the Endangered Species Act- current wild population is estimated at 45-60 .